Jafar Sharif-Emami: Career and activities

 During his short tenure, he undid many of the Shah's plans including the closing of casinos, abandoning the Imperial calendar, abolishing the Rastakhiz Party and allowing all political parties to be active and personally responsible for preventing SAVAK to get involved and preventing the KGB backed clergyman from creating and continuing the 1979 revolution.
 All of his efforts to reform the political system in Iran, was overshadowed by the Black Friday massacre in Jaleh Square on 8 September 1978, mass protests, martial law and nationwide strikes, which brought the country's economy to its knees.
 He resigned from office amid riots on 5 November 1978.

 Sharif-Emami was also long-time president of the Iranian Senate and chairman of the Pahlavi Foundation.
 He was one of the close confidants of the Shah.

-Personal life
+Personal life and death

 Sharif-Emami was married and had three children, two daughters and a son.

-For some years he was also the Grand Master of the Freemason Grand Lodge of Iran, which gave him some informal influence among Iran's political elite.
+For some years Sharif-Emami was the Grand Master of the Freemason Grand Lodge of Iran, which gave him some informal influence among Iran's political elite.

-Later years and death

-Sharif-Emami left Iran following the Islamic revolution in 1979.
-He settled on the Upper East Side of Manhattan, New York City.
-There he served as the president of the Pahlavi Foundation and later resigned from the post.
+Sharif-Emami left Iran during the Iranian Revolution in 1979, immigrating to the Upper East Side of Manhattan, New York City.
 He died at a hospital on 16 June 1998, one day shy of his 86th birthday, in New York City.
 He was buried in Valhalla, New York.